CodeupClassroom/venus-modified-lessons/restblog/v-security/24-alt-lesson.md

 	c. in create user, set the default role to USER

-	d. in create user and and change password, encrypt the password by calling:
+	d. in create user and and change password, encrypt the password by calling `passwordEncoder.encode(plainTextPassword);`

-		`passwordEncoder.encode(plainTextPassword);`

 	and save the encoded password to the db

 5. change your /me endpoint to return the currently logged in user